Copernican-Consulting/sideview-word/README.md

 ## License

-ISC License - See LICENSE file for details
+MIT License - See LICENSE file for details